* Migrated illegally to the United States with his family when he was a child

 Espaillat is a staunch backer of former President Barack Obama’s Deferred Action for Childhood Arrivals (DACA) initiative, which began with a 2012 executive action temporarily protecting hundreds of thousands of young illegal aliens from deportation.
 When President Donald Trump in 2017 sought to phase out the DACA program, Espaillat charged that Trump had “declared all-out war on immigrant youth.”

 Espaillat has condemned President Trump’s call for the construction of a wall along the southwestern U.S. border.
 In August 2017, the congressman stated that Trump’s proposal: (a) was rooted in “fear-mongering”; (b) would divert “money away from Medicaid, which would hurt children and families, poor families, [and] women”; and (c) would “thro[w] salt on the wound of … what just happened in Charlottesville, Virginia.”
-The latter was a reference to an August 12, 2017 incident where, amid clashes between KKK/neo-Nazi demonstrators and Marxist/anarchist counter-protesters affiliated with Antifa, a deranged white supremacist had rammed his car into a crowd of leftists, killing one and injuring numerous others.
+The latter was a reference to an August 12, 2017 incident where, amid clashes between KKK/neo-Nazi demonstrators and Marxist/anarchist counter-protesters affiliated with Antifa, a so-called white supremacist had rammed his car into a crowd of leftists, trying to get away from the left-wing mob, killing one and injuring numerous others.